reidjs/react-firebase-input/README.md

 - [ ] [BUG] Radios and Checkbox Inputs are can become out-of-sync on frontend after permission error (i.e. fail a firebase update)
   - The fix is probably to ONLY change the frontend state upon successful update on the backend.
 - [ ] Support date type
-- [ ] Prop validation and error handling
+- [ ] Prop validation and better error handling
-- [ ] Support checkboxes, radio buttons correctly on forms
 - [ ] Automated test coverage
+- [ ] Turn todos into issues

 ## License